publiccodenet/brand/README.md

 ## Licence

-© Foundation For Public Code, 2018
+© Foundation for Public Code, 2018